noamelf/noamelf.github.io/_posts/2019-12-03-mastering-the-information-flow.md

 title: Mastering the information flow
 ---

 One of the daunting things in managing a team is being up to date with what is going on.
 On the one hand, it's crucial to be up to speed with the team's progress, but on the other hand, I hate standup meetings and/or continuously asking about status.
 I guess being an individual contributor up until now, I remember not enjoying this type of management practices.
-It took me a while to figure out a technique that works well for my needs and to master the team's information flow, and I can say it splits into 2 aspects:
+It took me a while to figure out a technique that works well for my needs.
+Mastering the information flow, to me, can is accomplished by promoting these 2 aspects:

 1. Smart usage of communication channels
 2. Forming team communication habits